0xSero/partisia-docs/docs/smart-contracts/integration/mpc-20.md

 # MPC-20 Token Contract

 A token is a standardized digital asset on the Partisia blockchain, the token standard is inspired from the guidelines outlined in the [Ethereum Improvement Proposal (EIP) 20](https://eips.ethereum.org/EIPS/eip-20).
+The token standard provides basic functionality to transfer tokens as well as approve the transfer of the token.

 A contract is detected as a valid Token Contract if:
 The following actions exists where names and types match exactly: